Free shipping in the Netherlands & Belgium from €75*

 First and foremost: What is kombucha?

-Making kombucha (or kombucha)—you've probably seen it among the soft drinks in supermarkets, health food stores, or on the menus at restaurants.
+Making kombucha (or kombucha)—you've probably seen it among the soft drinks in supermarkets, health food stores, or on the menus in restaurants and bars.
+It's often available in cans in supermarkets, but making your own is a fun and affordable alternative.
 This somewhat unusual drink has been gaining popularity in recent years.
 But did you know you can easily make kombucha yourself?
-In this article, I'll share everything I know about kombucha and explain how to make this health drink yourself, from start to finish.
+Making kombucha always starts with obtaining sweet tea.
+In this article, I'll share everything I know about kombucha and explain how to make this healthy drink yourself, from start to finish.
 No expensive equipment or ingredients required.

 Some general things about making kombucha